-Introduction to the use of the computer as a tool for accomplishing basic drafting tasks.
+Introduction to the use of the computer as a tool for accomplishing basic drafting tasks consistent with mechanical and architectural drafting conventions.
 Included topics: polar and rectangular coordinates, lines, polygons, layers, blocks, editing, hatches, dimensioning, orthographic projections, isometric drawing, layout view, plotting, and an introduction to 3-D. Not repeatable.
 Transfer: (CSU)